Predicting Tactical Solutions to Operational Planning Problems under Imperfect Information: Application

-The mapping between inputs and outputs could be interpreted as a classification or as a regression problem and we implemented the two corresponding architectures.
-The resulting families of models are hereafter named ClassMLP and RegMLP, respectively.
-Both families feature 12 units in their input layer (one for each railcar type and for each container length) and rectified linear units (ReLU) are used as activation functions in their hidden layers.
-The two families differ with respect to their output layer, the manner in which input-output constraints are upheld and the loss function used in their training.
 On the one hand, ClassMLP outputs 12 discrete probability distributions (one for each railcar type and for each container length) that are each modeled with a softmax operator.
 The supports of these distributions are the sets of possible numbers of railcar of each type and of containers of each length.
-Thus, concatenation of the 12 distributions yields an output layer of size 812 when the numbers of railcar platforms of each type and of containers of each length used in the solution may respectively vary from 1 to 50 and from 1 to 150.
+Thus, concatenation of the 12 distributions yields an output layer of size 812 when the numbers of railcars platforms of each type and of containers of each length used in the solution may respectively vary from 1 to 50 and from 1 to 150.
 The following constraints are enforced at training, validation and testing times: for each type of railcar and length of container, the number in output cannot exceed the number in input.
-Training is conducted through pseudo-likelihood maximization.
+This is done by computing the softmax over admissible outputs only.
+Training is conducted through likelihood maximization where we treat output distributions as independent.

 On the other hand, RegMLP outputs 12 scalars that are rounded to the nearest integer, input-output inequalities are enforced only at validation and testing times and training is conducted through minimization of the sum of absolute errors incurred in predicting output numbers for railcars of each type and containers of each length.
-For both families, the assumption that outputs are conditionally mutually independent given inputs is implicit to their architecture.
-Training of both ClassMLP and RegMLP was performed with mini-batch stochastic gradient descent and the learning rate adaptation was governed by the Adam (adaptive moment estimation) method.
-Regularization was ensured by early stopping.
-Hyperparameter selection included number and width of hidden layers as well as $L_1$ and $L_2$ regularization terms coefficients.
-Sets of hyperparameter values were generated randomly and the preferred set was determined according to validation results.
-The ranges of values considered were as follows: [3, 13] for the number of hidden layers, [300, 1000] for the number of units per hidden layer, [0, .001] for the $L_1$ and $L_2$ regularization coefficients.
+For both families, the assumption that outputs are conditionally mutually independent given inputs is implicit in their architecture.